10 Tips for Meeting Your Future In-Laws When You're Engaged

 Kowtow to Culture

 Engaged to someone from a different culture?
-At this first meeting, it's imperative that you do everything you can to show respect for your honey's heritage.
-Learn as much as you can about that culture, especially greetings (should you shake their hands, bow, or kiss them on the cheek?), and ask your partner to teach you how to say niceties -- "pleasure to meet you" and "how are you" -- in your future in-laws' native language.
-Commit the pronunciation of key words and dishes to memory.
+Do everything you can to show respect for your fiancé's family heritage.
+Go above and beyond and learn proper greeting etitquette (should you shake their hands, bow or kiss them on the cheek?), and ask your partner to teach you a few pleasantries—like "pleasure to meet you" and "how are you"—in your future in-laws' native language.

-This means using "yes" (not "yeah" or "yup"), "please," and "thank you."
-Lots of them.
-Suppress burps (and other bodily releases) and don't block the driveway with your car.
-Men, put the seat down.
+This goes without saying, but we'll say it anyway: Say "yes" (not "yeah" or "yup"), "please," and "thank you."
 See if there's anything you can do to assist in the kitchen; help clear and clean the dishes and you're golden.
-Remember that little acts of consideration will loom large in their memories.
+Remember that little acts of consideration will stick in their memories.

 Address the Name Issue

-Don't make the mistake of addressing in-laws too informally or by a name that they haven't OK'd.
-This is especially true in other cultures, where calling parents by their first name can be a sign of disrespect.
-The best solution is to simply ask how they would like to be addressed -- Mom, Dad, Bob, Carol, Mr. or Mrs. Blank.
-Address this issue right away -- there are few things that can cause a tighter grimace than a mispronounced or unwelcome name.
+Don't make the mistake of addressing in-laws too informally or by a name that they haven't signed off on.
+This is especially true in other cultures, where calling parents by their first names can be a sign of disrespect.
+The best solution is to simply ask how they would like to be addressed.
+Address this issue right away or ask your partner what they think their parents would prefer you call them.

 Come Bearing Gifts

-Bringing a hostess gift is common courtesy in most circles; when you're going to dinner at your future in-laws' house, it's a non-negotiable.
-This is where your research comes in handy: A bottle of good wine is a great gift -- unless the father is a recovering alcoholic.
+Bringing a hostess gift is common courtesy in most circles, and when you're going to dinner at your future in-laws' house, it's a non-negotiable.
+This is where your research comes in handy: A bottle of good wine is a great gift—unless they aren't big drinkers.
 Be creative or crafty and remember that anything homemade scores points.

-Act alert, attentive, and interested.
+Act alert, attentive and interested.
 How?
 Body language.
 Look your future in-law in the eye, lean forward, and nod at the appropriate times.
-Don't look around the room when someone is speaking to you, tap your foot, look at your watch, or sit with your legs hanging open.
+Don't look around the room when someone is speaking to you, tap your foot, look at your watch.
+And definitely put that phone away!
+There's no need to risk losing your future in-laws' respect and approve to check how many likes your recent Instagram post has gotten or catch the score of a game.

 Avoid Sticky Subjects

 This is a no-brainer, but we are morally obliged to say it: Don't start or be goaded into conversations about controversial topics such as politics, religion, or sports (if you root for opposing teams).
-They may be testing you -- don't commit if you don't know where they stand on issues close to the heart.
-Dirty jokes, your own family laundry, and personal 10-step programs are also off-limits.
+Dirty jokes, your own family laundry, and your dating history are also off-limits.

-To the yippy family dog, bratty little brothers, neighbors, maids, waiters, valets, and whomever else you encounter during your time together.
-It's important to remember that how you act towards other people -- even pets, who are often like family members to their owners -- is one of the clues to what you're really like "off camera."
+Be kind to whomever you encounter during your visit (the dog, grandmother, neighbor, you name it).
+It's important to remember that how you act towards other people—even pets, who are often like family members to their owners—is one of the clues to what you're really like "off camera."

 Don't Fake It

-In addition to -- and despite -- the previously mentioned pleasantries, be yourself; don't try to be who you think they want you to be (parents can smell a brownnoser a mile away).
-Assert your personality in small doses -- at safe junctures -- and sit up straight; some parents will want to test that you actually have a backbone.
+In addition to—and despite—the previously mentioned pleasantries, be yourself.
+Don't try to be who you think they want you to be (parents can smell that from a mile away).

 Last but not least?
 Breathe.
-Try to relax, and remember that everyone there is going through a transition -- each of you is gaining new family members; they're also "losing" a child -- and proceed with care.
+Remember that everyone there is going through a transition—each of you is gaining new family member.
+But they're also dealing with letting a child go, so make sure you come across as the right person to